2. 4722

 3 3/16 x 2 x 7/8 inches

-Photography: Tom Van Eynde, Chicago
+Photography: Tom Van Eynde

 Loeber attributes his interest in defining and shaping form to a background in sculpture.
-He was awarded an MFA in the field from the University of Wisconsin-Milwaukee in 1978.
-Loeber’s resulting body of work seamlessly blends one-of-a-kind brooches and lines of production jewelry with flatware and hollowware.
+He was awarded an MFA in the field from the University of Wisconsin–Milwaukee in 1978.
+His resulting body of work seamlessly blends one-of-a-kind brooches and lines of production jewelry with flatware and hollowware.

 The core of this exhibition is a group of over 30 pieces spanning the artist’s career that have recently been promised to RAM’s permanent collection by long-term Loeber collector and RAM supporter Karen Johnson Boyd.
 These works represent major stages in the artist’s development from both his one-of-a-kind and production jewelry lines as well as his hollowware pieces.
 These intended gifts will join six works by Loeber already presented to RAM’s collection by Mrs. Boyd between 1991 and 2013.